 Utah Opera adopts West High School

-As part of its parent organization’s commitment to supporting youth engagement in the arts, Utah Opera has “adopted” West High School Fine Arts for the 2019-20 season and school year.
+As part of its parent organization’s commitment to supporting youth engagement in the arts, Utah Opera “adopted” West High School Fine Arts 2019 through 2021.

 The “adoption” includes mentoring opportunities by Utah Opera in-house artisans and crafts people, and rare access for high school arts students in the processes behind creating professional opera productions, from observing rehearsals to learning marketing savvy.

 “Our goal is to raise a broad awareness that Utah Opera is incredibly active in providing music education programs for students in our statewide community,” said Utah Symphony | Utah Opera Education and Community Outreach Director Paula Fowler.
 “Utah Opera Resident Artists provide live, professional opera experiences to students in 150-175 Utah schools every year, and we are dedicated to serving all of the school districts across the state on a regular rotation.
 Our collaboration with West High School this season involves our entire opera staff and helps us provide a deep and multi-layered experience for the performing arts students at one school.
 We are thrilled to be able to provide this for West High.”

 This unique project will draw attention to the Utah Opera’s devotion to music education.
 Supported in part by legislative funding, Utah Opera Resident Artists performed 163 programs for elementary and high school students across Utah last year; nearly 63,000 Utah students in 2018-19 were able to hear the Utah Opera Resident Artists live in their schools.
 The organization also provides access for students to the final dress rehearsal for each main-stage opera, and features programs for special population audiences including a night at the opera for visually impaired audiences, and access for families affected by autism.